daniel-munro/algoraphics/docs/_build/html/_sources/guide.rst.txt

 ----------

-Many algoraphics functions accept abstract parameters that specify a distribution to randomly sample from.
+Many algoraphics functions accept abstract parameters that specify a distribution from which to randomly sample.
 This makes it easy to incorporate subtle or not-so-subtle randomness into the graphics.
 It also allows basic functions to be used in multiple ways to create different patterns.